Dual approach for object tracking based on optical flow and swarm intelligence: Experimental Result and Analysis.

 \subsection{Experimental dataset-3(Performance analysis with other PSO algorithms)}

 We extend our experiment with other state-of-the-art Particle Swarm Optimization algorithms.
 We choose several published PSO algorithms and compare their tracking performance with the proposed dual tracking algorithm(DTA).
-We consider the \textit{Object Tracking Evaluation 2012 from The KITTI Vision Benchmark Suite}\cite{cite74:geiger2012we}.Web link is as follows $-$ http://www.cvlibs.net/datasets/kitti/eval\_tracking.php.
+We consider the \textit{Object Tracking Evaluation 2012 from The KITTI Vision Benchmark Suite}\cite{Gei12}.
+Web link is as follows -- \url{http://www.cvlibs.net/datasets/kitti/eval\_tracking.php}.

+Table-4 shows the comparative results of execution time(based on Frames per Second(FPS)) with various tracking algorithms with respect to all Five attributes stated above in dataset-3(KITTI Vision Benchmark Suite)\cite{Gei12}.
+In all cases We achieve superior results in comparison with other algorithms.

-The DTA algorithm is tested with \textit{CLEAR matrix}\cite{cite32:stiefelhagen2006clear}.
+The DTA algorithm is tested with \textit{CLEAR matrix}\cite{Sti06}.
 We consider few parameters: The\textit{Multi Objective Tracking Accuracy} \textbf{[MOTA]}, which counts all missed target, false positive and identity mismatches, \textit{the Multiobjective Tracking Precision}\textbf{[MOTP]} which considers the normalized distance between ground truth location and actual location.
 Another two parameters are, \textit{Mostly Tracked}\textbf{[MT]} and \textit{Mostly Lost}\textbf{[ML]}.
-Table-4 gives comparative performance of all this parameters with 6 state-of-the-art algorithms.
+Table-5 gives comparative performance of all this parameters with 5 state-of-the-art algorithms.